Shang Juncheng: 2023: Historic Grand Slam debut and first win, top 150

 Shang made his Grand Slam debut by qualifying at the Australian Open, after defeating Fábián Marozsán, 16th seed Fernando Verdasco and Zsombor Piros, becoming the youngest male player at the tournament and the youngest Grand Slam men's qualifier since 17-year-old Carlos Alcaraz at the 2021 Australian Open.
-He became the 10th Chinese mainland player to reach the main draw at this Major in 2023.
+He became the 10th mainland Chinese player to reach the main draw at this Major in 2023.
 It was the first time a male Chinese trio was set to compete in a major singles draw in the Open era (since 1968) and the first in all of Australian Open history (since 1905).
 Shang defeated Oscar Otte in the first round, becoming the first Chinese male player to win a match at the Australian Open in the Open Era.
 He then lost in straight sets to Frances Tiafoe in the second round.

 He received a wildcard for the main draw at the 2023 Miami Open.

 At the French Open, he qualified for his second Grand Slam in a row by defeating Pablo Cuevas, Marozsán and Renzo Olivo.

 He reached the top 150 on 17 July 2023.
 The following week, he competed at the 2023 Atlanta Open where he lost to Kei Nishikori in the second round and his second ATP 500 in Washington D.C. defeating Emilio Gómez and 14th seed Ben Shelton before losing to second seed Frances Tiafoe.

 Shang played his first ATP tour event in his homeland at the 2023 Zhuhai Championships where he lost to Mackenzie McDonald.
 He received a wildcard for the next Asian tournaments the China Open in Beijing, where he lost to Japanese Yoshihito Nishioka, and the 2023 Rolex Shanghai Masters, where he lost to Japanese Yosuke Watanuki, both in the first round.